 Carrie Pearson’s Blog

-Sharing insights on the craft of writing children’s books and the publishing industry and supporting creators and educators on their journeys.
+Sharing insights on writing children’s books and the publishing industry, and offering trinkets for creators and educators because you rock.